NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 Nesting a page router outlet inside another page router outlet, for example, to create a secondary navigation level.

+> **Note:** Each page router outlet comes with its own `ActionBar` by default.
+It's typical that you want to keep one `ActionBar` on top of the screen when nesting outlets.
+Set the `actionBarVisibility` property of the page router outlet to `never` to hide the `ActionBar` where needed.
 ```
 P-R-O (root forward navigation)
     > login.component